Pulsar vs Westinghouse

 Who Should Choose Pulsar?

-Pulsar may appeal to buyers who are shopping on a tight budget and are willing to accept lower overall scores and reliability in exchange for a potentially lower purchase price.
-The brand does offer dual-fuel and inverter models, and its top-scoring unit, the PGL9000BCO at 7.2, shows that Pulsar can produce a competent generator at the higher end of its lineup.
+Pulsar may appeal to budget-conscious buyers who are primarily shopping on upfront price and are willing to accept lower scores in quality and reliability.
+With an average features score of 6.1, Pulsar generators do offer a reasonable set of capabilities on paper, and the brand's top model, the PGL9000BCO at 7.2, shows that Pulsar can produce a competent unit at the higher end of its lineup.

 Who Should Choose Westinghouse?